1992 Russian Air Force Mil Mi-8 shootdown

 A Russian Air Force Mil Mi-8 helicopter operated by the Russian Armed Forces was performing a civilian flight from Tkvarcheli to Gudauta when on December 14, 1992 it was shot down over the village of Lata, in Gulripshi District of Abkhazia, during the War in Abkhazia.
-All those in the military helicopter died: according to various media reports, from 81 to 87 people, many of whom were women evacuated from the besieged city (of which 8 were pregnant) and 35 children.
+All those in the military helicopter died: according to various media reports, around 80 people, many of whom were women evacuated from the besieged city (of which 8 were pregnant) and 35 children.
 This incident is often called the Lata tragedy.
 The dead are buried in Gudauta.